The fundamentals of public speaking is a skill that some professionals find challenging to master.

-It’s extremely difficult to make an meaningful emotional connection with our audience if our mind is on ‘auto-pilot’.
-In other words, if we do what we always do simply because we’ve always done it that way and everyone else does it that way too we are unlikely to stand out from the crowd and make an impact.
+It’s extremely difficult to make a connection with our audience if our mind is on ‘auto-pilot’.
+In other words, if we mindlessly do what we always do, we are unlikely to make that connection.

-Such behaviour when it comes to presenting and speaking in public can leave us resembling a hamster running furiously on his wheel with total passion and energy yet never actually arriving anywhere.
-It’s a human affliction which extends itself way beyond the way in which we communicate with each other and in fact insidiously permeates so many areas of our personal lives as well.
+‘Auto-pilot’ is a human condition which extends itself way beyond the way in which we communicate with each other.
+In fact, it insidiously permeates so many areas of our personal lives as well.